 Use the formula below and refer to the following example bill to compare your PG&E bill (including EBCE service) to what you would otherwise pay PG&E (without EBCE service).
-Customers on EBCE's Bright Choice plan can expect to pay slightly less than they would have paid PG&E. Customers on EBCE's Brilliant 100 service pay the same as they would have paid PG&E, but get a greener energy mix.
+Customers on EBCE’s Bright Choice plan can expect to pay slightly less than they would have paid PG&E. Customers on EBCE’s Brilliant 100 service pay the same as they would have paid PG&E, but get a greener energy mix.
 Customers on EBCE’s Renewable 100 service pay slightly more than they would have paid PG&E, but purchase power from 100% California wind and solar.

 Page 1 of your energy bill

 A. YOUR ACCOUNT NUMBER

 You will need this number if you change your EBCE service level or opt out of EBCE service.

 B. PG&E DELIVERY CHARGES